UWSEDS/uwseds.github.io/projects.md

 data used,
 use cases,
 design,
-demonstration (either live or in screen shots).
+and demonstration (either live or in screen shots).
 The presentations will take place on Wed Dec 14 between 1pm and 3pm in the Data Science Studio
 (6th floor of the Physics and Astronomy Building).